benzhou1/iod/README.md

 IOD provides client side schema validation of all allowed actions before sending your request off to IDOL onDemand.
 It also handles validation for action aliases and parameter aliases.
 Required input sources and array parameters that are required to have the same length are validated as well.
 It uses the request package to handle all http request and file uploads for you.
 The only thing you need to know is how to create an `IODOpt` object.
 Each IOD request type has their own JSON schema for creating the `IODOpt` object described by [Json-Schema](http://json-schema.org).

+If you are behind a proxy, all you need to do is modify the `HTTP_PROXY` and `HTTPS_PROXY` environment variables (i.e. `http://10.5.16.105:8080`).
+If you don't want proxy to be applied to certain host, just modify the `NO_PROXY` environment variable with comma serparated list of host to not apply proxy to.
+Wildcards are allowed (i.e. `localhost,10.*`).

 # Quick Start Guide

 ### 1.)
 IOD object via `create` method